-It would also be interesting to see how the original stylesheet might be adapted to a statically typed variant of XSLT.
-Unfortunately, for the moment, this must remain a thought experiment: post-processing validation appears to be the only form of typing control available with XSLT.
-XSLT 1.0 [9] is untyped, and the XSLT 2.0 Draft [21] describes only a dynamic type system, leaving possible static variants to the discretion of implementations.
+It would also be interesting to see how the original XML-SPEC stylesheet might be adapted to a statically typed variant of XSLT.
+Even though XSLT 1.0 [9] is officially untyped, there is now a proposal [30] and implementation of data-flow based typechecking of XSLT stylesheets.
+The draft of XSLT 2.0 [22] describes only a dynamic type system, leaving possible static variants to the discretion of implementations.